girl reading - 5 books every saas founder shoudl read image

 We know how busy tech founders are.
 Between talking with investors, keeping employees happy and productive, and, you know, actually running your company, it can be hard to find time to read.
 However, founders should know they don’t need to come up with everything on their own.
 Many successful founders and investors have documented their most salient advice, and taking a bit of time to read every so often can have valuable returns.

-So, what books should be at the top of your priority list?
+So, what books should be at the top of your priority list as a SaaS Founder?

 1. The Hard Thing About Hard Things by Ben Horowitz

-Written by the cofounder of Andreessen Horowitz and serial entrepreneur, The Hard Thing about Hard Things is a novel that discusses problems that can arise when running a team.
+Written by the cofounder of Andreessen Horowitz and serial entrepreneur, The Hard Thing about Hard Things talks about problems that can arise when running a team.
 The book discusses many of the things that can go wrong when running a company and how to turn things around when something goes awry.

 2. Good to Great by Jim Collins

-Good to Great is a research-driven book on how good companies can, as the name implies, become great.
+Good to Great is one of the great research-driven books on how good companies can, as the name implies, become great.
 This book is an essential for any founder looking to take their company to the next level.

 3. The Lean Startup by Eric Ries